 "Fun: The Concept"

 Zippy on stage!!
 The IMPOSSIBLE PRODUCTIONS theatre company of San Francisco CA mounted a new play based on the Zippy strip a few years ago.
 "FUN: THE CONCEPT" was written by Denzil J. Meyers with Jim Fourniadis, with permission from Bill Griffith.
 It featured Zippy, Griffy, Mr. Toad, Bill Griffith (an actor, not the cartoonist), the Doggie Diner Doggie, Karen Carpenter, Rene Descartes, Dino DeLaurentis and God.
 Actors, costumes, lighting, non sequiturs!!
 Performances took place at the Darkroom Theatre, 2263 Mission St. (bet.
 18th & 19th), San Francisco.
-For more info on the play and Darkroom Theatre, CLICK HERE.
+For more info on the Darkroom Theatre, CLICK HERE.

 CAST